Koala: Conservation

 One of the biggest anthropogenic threats to the koala is habitat destruction and fragmentation.
 Near the coast, the main cause of this is urbanisation, while in rural areas, habitat is cleared for agriculture.
 Its favoured trees are harvested for wood products.
 In 2000, Australia had the fifth highest rate of land clearance globally, stripping 564800 ha of native plants.
 The koalas' distribution has shrunk by more than 50% since European arrival, largely due to habitat fragmentation in Queensland.
 Nevertheless, koalas live in many protected areas.

 While urbanisation can pose a threat to koala populations, the animals can survive in urban areas given enough trees.
 Urban populations have distinct vulnerabilities: collisions with vehicles and attacks by domestic dogs.
 Cars and dogs kill about 4,000 animals every year; together they account for two thirds of all koala deaths.
 To reduce road deaths, government agencies have been exploring various wildlife crossing options, such as the use of fencing to channel animals toward an underpass, in some cases adding a walkway to an existing culvert.
 Injured koalas are often taken to wildlife hospitals and rehabilitation centres.
 In a 30-year retrospective study performed at a New South Wales koala rehabilitation centre, trauma was found to be the most frequent cause of admission, followed by symptoms of Chlamydia infection.

+However, as of early 2026, the koala population in parts of South Australia and Victoria are over-abundant.
+In Victoria, they are over-grazing in Cape Otway and French Island.
+Numbers have been growing rapidly in the Mount Lofty Ranges near Adelaide in South Australia, which represents around 10 per cent of Australia's koala population and is projected to increase by 17–25 per cent over the next 25 years.
+A 2026 modelling study concluded that continued population growth could exceed local ecosystem carrying capacity and evaluated several management strategies, including fertility control, to maintain sustainable population levels.
+Numbers were abundant on Kangaroo Island (KI) at around 48,000, before the 2020 Kangaroo Island bushfires, and in 2026 estimated to number around 5-10,000.
+On this island, these koalas are not affected by chlamydophila pneumoniae, due to the isolation from other colonies.
+Koalas are not native to South Australia, having been exported to the Mount Lofty Ranges and KI from French Island in Victoria around 1920.